-Green Tea is very popular because of its amazing effects for the skin.
-What are the green tea bath benefits and how to pamper yourself with an homemade green tea detox bath
+Green Tea is very popular because of its amazing effects on the skin.
+What are the green tea bath benefits and how to pamper yourself with a homemade green tea detox bath?

 Disclosure: Some of our articles contain affiliate links (as an Amazon affiliate I earn from qualifying purchases).

-- Be a natural remedy for puffy eye
+• Be a natural remedy for puffy eyes.

-- Help reducing inflammation in some skin conditions (psoriasis)
+• Helps reduce inflammation in some skin conditions (psoriasis).

 DIY Green Tea Bath, 3 DetoxRecipes